Senior Medical Student Education Selectives

 Internal Medicine department offers selectives in each of the above mentioned groups:

-- Medical Intensive care (MICU at VAMC/BRMC) and Pulmonary Critical Care Medicine (PCCM at JCMC)
+- Medical Intensive care (MICU at BRMC)

-- Internal Medicine Sub-internship
+- Internal Medicine Sub-internship (JCMC or HVMC)

-- Ambulatory experience in internal medicine clinics
+- Ambulatory experience in Johnson City clinic

 - During selective months, senior medical students will work as acting interns.
 Students have the opportunity for increased clinical responsibility and are given time to expand basic skills, strengthen areas of weakness, learn basic information in areas where there may not be future opportunity for such study, and to develop career goals.